FurryWulfz/chrono_trigger/100_glitchless.md

 | Robo       | Attack | Acid   |
 | Lucca      | Attack | Acid   |

-Use the right conveyer belt
+Use the right conveyor belt
 Use the left elevator

 #### Battle: *Acid and Two Alkalines*